You may have noticed your puppy breathing fast while he sleeps. It may have caused you some concerns.

 But if the breathing is too rapid for your liking and is making you uncomfortable, you can gently get your pup out of your dream state.
 First, call out your dog by his name in a soft voice.
 Gently bring him out of sleep just like you are waking up a baby.
 He might be a bit disoriented at first upon waking up.
 That’s why you need to wake your pup up gently.

-If he responds and wakes up, talk to him that everything is alright.
+If he responds and wakes up, comfort him by talking to him in a soothing voice.
 You may then allow him to sleep again.
 Hopefully, he does not go back to the same dream state that would cause him to breathe fast.

 Also, check your furry friend’s body temperature to see that his rapid breathing is not due to fever or chills.
 You can do this with the Hurinan Animal Electronic Thermometer, a dog thermometer available on Amazon.com.
 Puppies tend to have fast breathing when they have a fever.